 non-judicial probation adjustment plan shall be the same as those limited in

 the probation officer who imposes a probation adjustment plan shall

 that information about an offense which would constitute a felony if committed

 by an adult, and may assure that information about a misdemeanor offense, is

-transmitted to the Department of State Police.
+transmitted to the Illinois State Police.

 (8) If the minor fails to comply with any term or condition of the non-judicial probation adjustment, the matter